-Compliance with Current Federal Law (8 U.S.C.
-Section 1373)
+Compliance with Federal Law 8 U.S.C.
+Section 1373

-The Bureau of Justice Assistance (BJA) is requiring states and localities to certify compliance with 8 U.S.C.
-Section 1373 as part of their Byrne JAG application.
 Section 1373 prohibits jurisdictions from adopting policies or practices that impede the sharing of information with Immigration and Customs Enforcement (ICE) about an individual’s immigration status.
 Section 1373 does not, however, require a jurisdiction to: proactively inquire about a person’s immigration status; share an individual’s criminal history record with ICE; notify ICE of an offender’s date of release from incarceration; or, comply with an ICE detainer request (a request to hold an individual of interest until ICE can take the individual into federal custody).

 Starting in the last year of the Obama Administration, states and localities were encouraged to submit information with their FY16 Byrne JAG application that pointed to compliance with Section 1373.
-This submission was required, however, from the 10 jurisdictions named in a DOJ Inspector General report as possibly engaging in sanctuary practices.
+This submission was required from the 10 jurisdictions named in a DOJ Inspector General report as possibly engaging in sanctuary practices.

-Beginning with the FY17 grants, the Trump Administration is requiring all Byrne JAG applicants to certify compliance with Section 1373 before they can accept and draw down their awards.
-State Administering Agencies (SAAs) are required to submit the “Certifications and Assurances by the Chief Executive of the Applicant Government” form signed by the governor, which accepts the “State or Local Government: FY 2017 Certification of Compliance with 8 U.S.C.
-Section 1373” form signed by the chief legal officer (attorney general).
+Beginning with the FY17 grants, the Trump Administration is requiring all Byrne JAG applicants to certify compliance with Section 1373 before they can draw down their awards.
+State Administering Agencies (SAAs) are required to a form signed by the governor, which accepts the certification by the state’s chief legal officer (attorney general).
 Local jurisdictions are also required to submit signed certification forms to the SAA (for subawards) or directly to DOJ (for direct awards).
 For more information and to download the various forms, click here .

-Grant Conditions Added
+Two New Grant Conditions

 “Individual FY 2017 Byrne JAG awards will include two new express conditions that, with respect to the “program or activity” that would be funded by the FY 2017 award, are designed to ensure that States and units of local government that receive funds from the FY 2017 Byrne JAG award: (1) permit personnel of the U.S. Department of Homeland Security (“DHS”) to access any correctional or detention facility in order to meet with an alien (or an individual believed to be an alien) and inquire as to his or her right to be or remain in the United States; and (2) provide at least 48 hours’ advance notice to DHS regarding the scheduled release date and time of an alien in the jurisdiction’s custody when DHS requests such notice in order to take custody of the alien pursuant to the Immigration and Nationality Act.